sitandr/typst-examples-book/src/navigation.md

 ## 1. Tutorial

-More specialized examples, much less words than in [Official Tutorial](https://typst.app/docs/tutorial/).
+More specialized examples, less words than in [Official Tutorial](https://typst.app/docs/tutorial/).
 It is _highly recommended to read it anyway_.

 ## 2. Snippets